Thank you for contacting us.

 How to get to Raja Ampat

-Sorong is the harbour town in West Papua and the normal departure point to dive Raja Ampat.
+Sorong is the harbour town in West Papua and the normal departure point to visit Raja Ampat.

 If you are unsure of how to get to Sorong to start your trip it will depend on where your international flight into Indonesia is landing.